caitlincoffey/SoftSysSynth/reports/report.md

 [Video of our synthesizer in action](https://img.youtube.com/vi/qqOoSs4LrUY&feature=youtu.be/0.jpg)

 ### Implementation
 The circuit is set up to allow for different buttons to create unique sounds.
-We generate the waves that create our sounds at the start, so they can be accessed at any point throughout the process.
+We started by generating the waves that create our sounds at the start, so they can be accessed at any point throughout the process.
 For example, here you can see a simple implementation of a square wave in code.
 ```C
 for(int i = 0; i<LENGTH/2; i++){
       squarewave[i] = 255;